Sports in Oklahoma City: Thunder

 On July 2, 2008, the National Basketball Association (NBA)'s Seattle SuperSonics franchise announced the team would relocate to Oklahoma City, and begin play at the city's sports arena (then known as the Ford Center) starting with the 2008–09 NBA season.
 On July 2, the city of Seattle settled with the ownership group of the SuperSonics franchise, allowing them to move the team immediately.
 As part of the settlement, the SuperSonics name, logos, and colors were left in Seattle for any use by a future expansion or relocated team in Seattle.
 The franchise history would be shared between the hypothetical team and the Thunder.
 The relocated team was named the Oklahoma City Thunder and color scheme for the Oklahoma City Thunder was announced on September 3.
 Other name finalists for the relocated team included "Energy", "Wind", "Marshalls", "Barons", and "Bison".

 With a 28–2 vote by its Board of Governors, on April 18, 2008, the NBA had provided conditional approval for the franchise to move to Oklahoma City for the 2008–09 season provided the ownership could free themselves from the legal challenges that existed with the city of Seattle.
 On July 2, 2008, the city of Seattle reached an agreement to terminate the Sonics' lease and allow the team to relocate to Oklahoma City.
 Clay Bennett determined that as of July 3, 2008 the relocation of the now-defunct Seattle SuperSonics would commence.
 The team was the fourth NBA franchise to relocate since 1985; the Kansas City Kings moved to Sacramento, the Vancouver Grizzlies to Memphis and the Charlotte Hornets to New Orleans.

 In April 2010, the Thunder secured a position in the NBA's Western Conference Playoffs, having its best season since the mid-1990s and winning two games in a series against the defending champion Los Angeles Lakers.
 In 2012, the team made it to the playoff finals, but lost their championship opportunity to the Miami Heat.
 According to Forbes, the first year the team was in Oklahoma City, the Thunder earned $111,000,000 in revenue.
 This is considered to be an overwhelming success and ranks them in the 20th position in the NBA.
 The team's operating income of $12.7 million was on par with such veteran NBA franchises as the Boston Celtics, who earned $12.9 million and far exceeding the net operating losses of the Dallas Mavericks and the Portland Trail Blazers of -$17.4 and -$20.3 respectively.
+Meanwhile, they returned to the NBA Finals in 2025 and defeated the Indiana Pacers in seven games to win their first NBA championship since moving to Oklahoma City.